Estonia in the Eurovision Song Contest 2012: At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 The European Broadcasting Union (EBU) split up the competing countries into six different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
-On 25 January 2012, a special allocation draw was held which placed each country into one of the two semi-finals.
+On 25 January 2012, an allocation draw was held which placed each country into one of the two semi-finals.
 Estonia was placed into the second semi-final, to be held on 24 May 2012.
 The running order for the semi-finals was decided through another draw on 20 March 2012 and Estonia was set to perform in position 14, following the entry from Turkey and before the entry from Slovakia.